How to Make Wine in 7 Easy Steps will soon have you Making Homemade Country Wine!

 Always choose top-grade unblemished fruit, vegetables and herbs for your wine making.

-Once your mixture is transferred into the fermentor, shake the fermentor vigorously to get plenty of oxygen into solution.
+Once your mixture is transferred into the fermenter, shake the fermenter vigorously to get plenty of oxygen into solution.
 This will help the fermentation process, and is the only time oxygen should be introduced into the brewing process.

 Before adding the yeast, make sure the temperature of your mixture is between 70-80°F. Too cold and the yeast will take too long to begin fermentation, too hot and the yeast can be killed.